sholtomaud/blog/_posts/2011-06-25-complex-asynchronous-queries-in-javascript.md

 ---------------------
 *If you already understand AJAX, skip to the complex queries below*.

 JavaScript is, by nature, an asynchronous language.
-A few of the language's built-in constructs use callbacks, including `setTimeout` and `registerEventListener`.
+A few of the language's built-in constructs use callbacks, including `setTimeout` and `addEventListener`.
 The basic principle of a callback is this:

 **When something happens, do this, but keep doing other things while you're waiting.**